NNPDF/nnpdf/doc/sphinx/source/vp/checks.rst

 		                  % (pdf, etype))

 `make_argcheck` should be preferred, since it is more explicit, and could be extended with more functionality later on.
-However it is newer and not very used currently in the code.
+However, it is newer and not currently used very much in the code.

 Checks have no effect outside of reportengine (unless you call them explicitly).